 Public universities are bound by the First Amendment, and it is unconstitutional to deny a student organization recognition granted to others on account of its viewpoint.
 The student government’s denial deprived Si and SNaHP of the benefits of official recognition at EVMS, including funding, and the use of the school’s facilities, name, and branding.

 Further, EVMS allows the Clubs and Student Organizations Subcommittee to deny recognition to any proposed student organization when Subcommittee members “deem that the activity or function in question is inconsistent with the rules, ideals, goals or objectives.”
 This unconstitutionally vague and overbroad policy permitted the SGA to arbitrarily deny Si and SNaHP recognition on the basis of the organization’s viewpoint.

 On August 17, 2021, Si and SNaHP — represented by FIRE — sued EVMS officials challenging the unconstitutional viewpoint discrimination and club recognition policy, and demanding that they grant recognition to SNaHP.
-In bringing this lawsuit, Si and SNaHP seek to hold EVMS’s leadership accountable for violating their clearly established constitutional rights — and to make sure students have the right to freely express their opinions and associate around a common cause.
+On August 18, 2021, EVMS advised Si the Student Government had granted SNaHP official recognition.
+FIRE is still working to ensure EVMS changes its unconstitutional policies.